 Mariner 36 in Falmouth in November 2019

-Cabin Wiring
+Cabin Wiring Plan

-Cabin Wiring
+Cabin Wiring Plan

 Cabin Wiring Diagram

-The Planned Electrical Work web page provides an overview of electrical work and links to pages with more detail, such as this one.
-The Battery and High Amperage Wiring web page describes the power distribution to major loads and to the high amperage breaker panel and the lower amperage breaker panel and the layout of the breaker panels.
-Five feeds from the high amperage breaker panel to the lower amperage breaker panel are designated 24V high and low priority, and 12V high, medium and low priority.
+The High Amperage Panel and Breakers web page and the High Amperage Panel and Breakers web page describe the breaker panels and show their layout.
+Five feeds from the high amperage breaker panel to the lower amperage breaker panel are designated 24V high priority and 24V low priority, and 12V high, medium and low priority.
 In the lower amperage breaker panel there are four Blue Sea breaker panels, with 6, 6, 8, and 8 breakers each top to bottom and respectively support 6 12V high priority, 6 12V medium priority, 8 12V low priority, and 4 each 24V high and low priority.
-The panel wiring is difficult to access and therefore led back to a set of terminal blocks in the area behind the breaker panel, with a total of 32 terminals pairs (three blocks of 8 for 12V and two blocks of 4 for 24V).
+The panel wiring is difficult to access and therefore led back to a set of terminal blocks in the area behind the breaker panel, with a total of 32 terminals pairs (two blocks of 6 and one block of 8 for 12V and two blocks of 4 for 24V).

 From the area behing the breaker panels, wires will be routed aft then forward, to systems in the same area, or over to the starboard side and then forward.
 Wires run aft go to the stern, the steering pedestal or steering pedestal bars, and to the mizzen mast.
 Wires run forward go to the port water system, the galley, the bilge, the main mast, the main cabin, the fore cabin, or the bow.
-Wires run to the starboard side, then forward run to the port side water system, the navigation station and the vanity area.
+Wires run to the starboard side, then forward run to the starboard side water system (vanity and shower), the navigation station and the vanity area.
 Some of the circuits are run to multiple places.
 For example the navigation lights circuit runs to the stern, the bow, the steering pedistal for the compass light, to courtesy lights in the cockpit footwell.

 The breaker panels come with 15A breakers.
 Some may be replaced with smaller breakers.
-All wires from the breakers to the terminal blocks will use AWG #10 wire with Anchor AWG #10-12 ring terminals with heat shrink on each end.
+All wires from the breakers to the terminal blocks will use AWG #10 wire with Anchor AWG #10-12 ring terminals with heat shrink and adhesive on each end.
 Wires will be run for the 3 spare breakers.
-With 32 circuits the panel to terminal block alone uses 64 ring terminals so a 100 pack for #8 screws and 25 pack for #10 screws was initially purchased.
+With 28 circuits the panel to terminal block alone uses 56 ring terminals so a 100 pack for #8 screws and 25 pack for #10 screws was initially purchased.
 For very small loads such as lighting distribution wiring AWG #14-16 ring terminals for #8 screws will be used along with AWG #14 wire.

-Wires from the breakers in the high amperage will be AWG #6 or larger and run directly to the loads or to solenoids and then to the loads rather than use large terminal blocks.
+Wires from the breakers in the high amperage loads will be AWG #6 or larger and run directly to the loads or to solenoids and then to the loads rather than use large terminal blocks.
 The terminal blocks behind the lower amperage panel will use three Blue Sea 30 Amp 8 Circuit Terminal Block for the 12V loads, and two Blue Sea 30 Amp 4 Circuit Terminal Blocks for the 24V high priority and low priority loads.

 Terminal blocks will be used in places where many circuits are routed or where circuits are routed through difficult spaces.
 These are likely to be Blue Sea 20 Amp Terminal Blocks where loads are 20A or less.
 Some of the 12V and 24V circuits lead to the coil of a solenoid behind the high amperage breaker panel where the actual load is connected.
 This reduces wire length for high amperage loads and avoids bringing heavy wires to the lower amperage breaker panel.
 The Blue Sea A-Series used in the lower amperage breaker panel are available up to 50A but no breaker larger than 15A will be used.

-Load wiring will be primarily white for 24V+, red for 12V+, black for 24V- and black for 12V-.
+Load wiring will be primarily white for 24V+, red for 12V+, yellow for 24V- and black for 12V-.
 Separate bus bars will be used for 24V- high priority, 24V- low priority and the three 12V- priorities.
 Each of these may be on their own shunt in the future though immediate plans are to just separate 12V and 24V plus measure a few large loads.
 To identify wires for individual circuits, wires are marked at terminal blocks and periodically along wire runs with colored electrical tape.
-With no engine room heat, tape is not expected to get hot enough to soften the glue and the consequence of losing a piece of tape used for marking is more an annoyance than a problem.
+With no engine room heat, tape is not expected to get hot enough to soften the glue.
+The consequence of losing a piece of tape used for marking is more an annoyance than a problem.

 Circuits will be numbered, expressed as a three nibble hexidecimal number.
 A base four system of with four tape colors will be used to mark the wires.
 A hex digit is two nibbles and takes two tape stripes to represent.
 The top nibble, 0-3, is the circuit panel, 12V hi pri, 12V med pri, 12V low pri, 24V.
 This first tape stripe will be wider than the others to tell which way the number is read.
 The rest of the number is the circuit panel position, numbered up and down on the left column first, then the right, starting at zero.
 The colors are green, yellow, purple, and gray.
-These colors provide contrast with red, white, and black wire.
+These colors provide contrast with red, white, and black wire, but not yellow wire.
 Bilge pump wires are connected directly to bilge pump switches and then the battery switches.
 The windless will be connected to the high amperage breaker panel, though a spare in the lower amperage breaker panel plus a solenoid could be used.
 These directly connected wires will use a different coding with a blue band of tape.

 The following table lists the lower amperage breaker panel circuits by destination.
 Note that any given circuit (such as navigation lights) may go to multiple destinations.